tom-seddon/beeblink/docs/tools.md

 DFS-style files.
 For 62-file Watford DFS disks, always use the `A` option.)

+(Note: if writing an entire disk image, the disk image's size is taken into account.
+The imager may write fewer tracks than expected, if the disk image covers less than the full disk.)

 Usual PC file extensions:

 - `.ssd` - single sided